Signal Protocol: Properties

 The protocol provides confidentiality, integrity, authentication, participant consistency, destination validation, forward secrecy, post-compromise security (aka future secrecy), causality preservation, message unlinkability, message repudiation, participation repudiation, and asynchronicity.
 It does not provide anonymity preservation and requires servers for the relaying of messages and storing of public key material.

 The Signal Protocol also supports end-to-end encrypted group chats.
 The group chat protocol is a combination of a pairwise double ratchet and multicast encryption.
 In addition to the properties provided by the one-to-one protocol, the group chat protocol provides speaker consistency, out-of-order resilience, dropped message resilience, computational equality, trust equality, subgroup messaging, as well as contractible and expandable membership.

 Authentication

 For authentication, users can manually compare public key fingerprints through an outside channel.
 This makes it possible for users to verify each other's identities and avoid a man-in-the-middle attack.
 An implementation can also choose to employ a trust on first use mechanism in order to notify users if a correspondent's key changes.

+In August 2026, Signal introduced automatic key verification, a system based on key transparency that allows a user's encryption key to be independently confirmed through verifications performed by the user, their contacts, and third-party auditors, without requiring an in-person meeting or a secondary communication channel as manual safety-number comparison does.
+The system operates by incorporating changes to a user's phone number, username, or account into Signal's key-transparency directory whenever the account is registered, modified, or re-created, guarding against a scenario in which the key directory itself is tampered with to substitute a different key without the account owner's knowledge.